 It's 9 p.m. and your child comes running into your room holding a dirty uniform they need for tomorrow's big game.
 What do you do?
 If these situations rarely happen, you can wash it.
 But if they are a common occurrence, resist bailing out your kid.

 If you do bail them out, you are reinforcing your child's disorganized habits.
 You are also sending the message that it doesn't matter if you are organized or not; it all works out in the end.
-You won't be there in college, and you certainly won't be there when they gets their first post-college job.
+You won't be there in college, and you certainly won't be there when they get their first post-college job.

 That doesn't mean you need to be stern about this.
 Express sympathy for the predicament and show interest in your child's ideas for solving the problem.
 You may find that they can get out of the jam without your help.
 That's a great way to build confidence and life skills.

-Introduce Them to Organizational Tools
+Introduce them to Organizational Tools

 They have a planner but what other organizational needs do they have?
 Having a different color folder for each subject can help them grab the right paperwork quickly.
 Sticky notes for quick messages, sticky tabs to mark important reference material in a book, or sticky dots to help prioritize their workload.

 Also, get them their own timer, watch, or show them how to use the timer on their phone.
 We know the importance of taking breaks during our work day and the same can be taught to your teenager.
-Show them how a quick 15 minute break may help them overcome writers block or help solve that hard math problem.
+Show them how a quick 15-minute break may help them overcome writer's block or help solve that hard math problem.

-You could also teach them how to use highlighters or colored pens for note taking.
+You could also teach them how to use highlighters or colored pens for note-taking.
 Not only is this great for finding information quickly, but adding a bit of creativity to learning is fun!

-If you want to get more creative give them their own white board.
+If you want to get more creative give them their own whiteboard.
 You probably use one (or two) to keep track of lists so why not give them one to do the same thing!